-A party which is not satisfied with the district court's decision may appeal to the competent appellate court, whose decision may subsequently be appealed to the Supreme Court on limited grounds.
+A party which is not satisfied with the district

+court's decision may appeal to the competent appellate court, whose decision may subsequently be appealed to the Supreme Court on limited grounds.

-6. Ownership changes and rights transfers
+Ownership changes and rights transfers Assignment

-Assignment

-A trademark owner or applicant may assign its rights relating to the trademark or trademark application.
+A rights holder or applicant may assign its rights relating to the trademark or trademark application.
+The assignment documents need not be notarised or legalised.

-Assignment of status as applicant: The

-assignor or assignee must file a notice of change of ownership of the application with the JPO.

-The assignment of applicant status will take effect upon the filing of such notice.
+Assignment of status as applicant: The assignor or assignee must file a notice of change of ownership with the JPO.
+The assignment will take effect once such notice is filed.

-Assignment of registered trademark: An

-application for registration of transfer of the trademark right must be filed either by both the assignor and the assignee, or by the assignee alone if it has obtained consent from the assignor to file an application on its own.
+Assignment of registered trademark: An application to register the transfer of a trademark right must be filed either by both the assignor and the assignee, or by the assignee alone if it has obtained such consent from the assignor.

-The change in ownership will take effect upon its entry in the Trademark Register.
+The change in ownership will take effect once it is entered in the Trademark Register.